o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 - In the second one, the inner-MSM algorithm needs to be split into 6 sections.
 - A hybrid approach is possible where width is traded-off with the number of folds -- e.g. we can make the circuit twice as long (each row containing 2 additions) and still have 3 sections of the inner MSM algorithm.

+### Additive Lookups

+In the zkVM project there is already an implementation of an additive lookup algorithm.
+- We must make sure, when moving it into our project, that it does not rely heavily on pairings -- even though BN254 supports a pairing, it is better (for future compatibility with IPA Kimchi) to ignore this.
+- We must make sure that the lookup argument supports lookups of the $k$ bit size, so the parameter must align well with the lookup protocol.

 ### Folding's IVC